BadmWe/dspyt-webpage/dspyt/posts/easy-proxy-scraper-and-proxy-usage-in-python.md

 ## Python proxy scraper with selenium

-We also create a python proxy scraper script that additionally uses selenium library to scrape and check the proxy server list from https://advanced.name/.
+We also create a python proxy scraper script that additionally uses selenium library to scrape and check the proxy server list from [Advanced Name](https://advanced.name/).

 ```python
 from selenium import webdriver